Episode 2 (Humans series 1)

 "Episode 2" is the second episode of the first series of Humans, a show based on Real Humans and co-produced by Channel 4 and AMC.
-It originally aired in the UK on 21 June 2015 and in the U.S. on 5 July 2015.
+It originally aired in the UK on 21 June 2015 and in the US on 5 July 2015.
 In this episode, Leo is injured while trying to track down Anita, George Millican is forced to have a new synth to take care of him and Laura returns Anita after discussion with Mattie.
-The episode was watched by 4.5 million people in the UK and 1 million people in the U.S. It received fairly positive reviews.
+The episode was watched by 4.5 million people in the UK and 1 million people in the US.
+It received fairly positive reviews.